MagicTearsAsunder/TheWolfOfWallStreet/README.md

   3. At the tab "Quote" you can see the current stocks price and full company name.
      API data provided by https://cloud.iexapis.com/

-  4. In "Buy" you can buy a some number of stocks.
+  4. In "Buy" you can buy required amount of stocks.
 Also at its current price.

   5. In "Sell" you can sell them.